Vasyl Malyuk: Russo-Ukrainian War

 On 7 February 2023, at the proposal of President Volodymyr Zelenskyy, the Verkhovna Rada voted to appoint Vasyl Malyuk as the head of the SBU.
 At the parliament’s meeting on his appointment, Malyuk stated that "death is the only prospect we can offer the occupiers!"
 According to Ukrainian journalist Tetyana Danylenko, the appointment of Malyuk was "perhaps for the first time" that "the SBU was headed not by a political appointee, but by a professional who showed concrete results in a short period of time."
 On 26 July 2023, he acknowledged that Ukraine was responsible for the 8 October 2022 Crimean Bridge explosion.
 Malyuk also led the SBU to carry out multiple maritime drone attacks against Russian naval ships on the Black Sea.
 The "Sea Baby," a type of maritime drone used by the SBU during such attacks, is named after Malyuk, with the name translating to Ukrainian as "Морський малюк".

 As the head of SBU, Malyuk also led a campaign against Russian agents in Ukraine, including those within the SBU itself, personally overseeing intelligence collection and detention.
 As of April 2023, he claimed to have exposed "over 300 traitors" since the start of Russia's full scale invasion of Ukraine, in which 9 were in the SBU.
 On 12 February 2025, Malyuk personally arrested Dmytro Kozyura, the chief of staff of the SBU's Anti-Terrorism Centre, who was suspected of being a Russian agent.
 Kozyura was alleged to have been recruited by the Russian Federal Security Services in 2018.

 Under Malyuk, the SBU also launched counterintelligence inspections and searches in churches and monasteries belonging to the Ukrainian Orthodox Church of the Moscow Patriarchate (UOC-MP).
 In a letter to the Verkhovna Rada Committee on Humanitarian and Information Policy on 28 September 2023, Malyuk proposed expanding the list of grounds for court bans on certain religious organisations, in order to prohibit the activities of UOC-MP.
 According to Malyuk, UOC-MP was in "subordination to the Russian Orthodox Church," which he claimed was a tool of the Russian government.
 He denied that he was targeting UOC-MP clergy members, stating that he was only against Russian agents within UOC-MP.

+Malyuk was succeeded by Yevhenii Khmara on 5 January 2026 amid a falling out with President Zelensky over Malyuk's initial refusal to support the raid of the National Anti-Corruption Bureau of Ukraine.